Material Issues and Key Sustainability Goals

 We are working toward a sustainable society through businesses that contribute to a decarbonized society that reuses and recycles.

-• We will expand businesses that recycle and properly dispose of waste because they contribute to a society that reuses and recycles.
+• We will expand businesses that recycle and properly dispose of waste to contribute to a society that reuses and recycles.

 • We will study and implement measures to reduce CO2 emissions at our two coal-biomass co-fired power plants by changing the equipment and fuels they use, and will consider shutting down the plants if we determine that these cannot reduce emissions by March 2030.